-where ingredients are explained at the table & one-off menus tell a socially responsible storyline
+where ingredients are explained at the table & custom menus tell a socially inclusive storyline

 That is how it crosses the line into being considered an art form instead of only tasty and pretty food.